pnp/blog/content/post/azure-meeting-bot-to-capture-meeting-participants-information.md

 Below are some notes based on my experience.

--   The first response we will receive with the state \"establishing\"
+-   The first response we will receive with the state "establishing"
--   the second response we will receive with state \"established\", which means the bot is added to Meeting.
+-   the second response we will receive with state "established", which means the bot is added to Meeting.
 -   Now on every event which will occur in teams meeting like for e.g., participants join, left, someone mutes/unmutes themselves, etc\...